TriLED/jobs.triled.be/_posts/2016-01-18-full-stack-developer.markdown

 ### Our Stack

-Python/Django, Node.js, C++, AWS (IoT, Lambda, DynamoDB, ECS, Kinesis, Machine Learning, S3), BeagleBone, Docker, Angular 2, React.js, Webpack, Gulp
+Python/Django, Node.js, C++, AWS (IoT, Lambda, DynamoDB, ECS, Kinesis, Machine Learning, S3), ElasticSearch, BeagleBone, Docker, Angular 2, React.js, Webpack, Gulp

 However, all of these technologies are interchangeable.
 We believe in continuously improving our stack and always